maniekx1984/VariArt/README.md

 ------------
 The procedure seems to be complicated but don’t give up :) - it is easy, very easy.
 It just look very seriously.

-1. Download and copy VA_app folder to your web server to your desired location.
+1. Download and copy all contents to your web server to your desired location.
 2. Create MySQL database (if you don’t have one) and import DB.sql file.
-3. Provide your database details in VA_app/app/Config/database.php
+3. Provide your database details in app/Config/database.php
-4. Configure cron jobs:
+4. Configure cron jobs (as php files):
 4.1. cron_DG.php file should run once everyday between 1 and 2 am
 4.2. cron_PT.php file should run once every Monday between 1 and 2 am
-5. Configure your domain to point to VA_app/app/webroot
+5. Configure your domain to point to app/webroot
 6. Chmod 777 folders:
 6.1. app/tmp
 6.2. app/webroot/img/avatars